- Your State

 Depending on where you live in New Hampshire, you may also be able to consider a magnet school.
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
 As of 2017, Maple Street Magnet School was New Hampshire’s only magnet school.
 Students accepted to Maple Street Magnet School through its blind lottery can choose to attend the magnet school rather than their neighborhood school.

 Families in New Hampshire can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
-New Hampshire’s more than 100 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
-One directory of New Hampshire private schools can be found here.
+New Hampshire’s more than 150 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.
+Check out this directory of New Hampshire private schools.

 For additional information about school choices in New Hampshire, visit these resources: